-Some of Monster.com’s top jobs for business majors include IT project manager, business analyst and sales manager.
+Some of Monster.com’s top jobs for business majors include:

 Where Do Business Professionals Work?

 Office setting not for you?
-Many people in business administration also work in retail management, hospitality management, construction management, and in client-facing sales roles.
+Many people in business administration also work in careers like:

 All of these possibilities mean that you can potentially use business administration as a pathway to work in almost any arena, even finding a way to turn a passion into a career.
-Sports, entertainment, technology, arts, music, fashion, food - all of these and many more have a business component and present possible opportunities for people with a business background.
+All of these careers and many more have a business component and present possible opportunities for people with a business background.

 Future Prospects in Business Administration

-In the United States, business administration is one of the most popular degree programs for undergraduates, according to the Bureau of Labor Statistics.
+In the United States, business administration is one of the most popular degree programs for undergraduates, according to the Bureau of Labor Statistics (BLS PDF source).
 The National Center for Education Statistics reports that of the 1,870,000 bachelor's degrees conferred in 2013–14, degrees in business were the most popular category, accounting for 358,000 degrees.